-What to expect and look for during examination within breast augmentation
+What to expect and look for during a breast enlargement examination

-Although implants come different volumes and dimension the art of breast augmentation surgery is around picking the right implant, shape, volume and size for the right breast and chest wall type.
-This is based on the basic framework of breast dimensions especially the width and height, as well as, the amount of parenchyma.
-Trialing of different sizers with a sports bra remains an invaluable tool in arriving at the final range of implants.
+Although implants come different volumes and dimensions the art of breast enlargement surgery is around picking the right implant, shape, volume and size for the right breast and chest wall type.
+This is based on the basic framework of breast dimensions, especially the width and height, as well as the amount of parenchyma.
+Trialing of different sizes with a sports bra remains an invaluable tool in arriving at the final range of implants.

-In my practice provision of standard information pack for all surgeries including breast augmentation is standard.
+In my practice, we offer a provision of standard information pack for all surgeries.
 This includes detailed information on the augmentation surgery, postoperative recovery and scar management.
-Follow up appointments or correspondence may be necessary to clarify any questions.
-Its my standard practice to offer as many follow up appointments as needed until the patient arrives at a well informed decision regarding surgery.
+Follow-up appointments or correspondence may be necessary to clarify any questions.
+It’s my standard practice to offer as many follow-up appointments as needed until the patient arrives at a well-informed decision regarding surgery.

-For more information on breast implants or the augmentation procedures available in Canberra and Sydney, visit our page on breast augmentation surgery and check out some of our before and afters.
-And follow us on Instagram.
+For more information on breast implants or procedures available in Canberra and Sydney, visit our page mentioned at the top of this article and check out some of our breast surgery before and after images, and follow us on Instagram.